cadullms/jsBasics/README.md

 ### 1. InEventDeclaration

 This example (available [here](./01_InEventDeclaration/)) how to use JavaScript directly within the click event of a button.

-The code in this example is extremely simple (purposefully): It simply interprets the content (innerText) of an HTML paragraph as a number and increments that by 1.
+The code in this example is extremely simple (purposefully): It simply interprets the content (innerText) of an HTML paragraph (``<p id="target">0</p>``) as a number, increments that number by 1 and sets the resulting number as the new content of the paragraph.
 Effectively, this is counting the number of times the button was clicked.

 Documentation: